DanielleRosano/DanielleRosano.github.io/README.md

 # Covid-19 in Bethlehem, Pennsylvania Infographic:

-This infographic below displays the coronavirus cases and deaths within Pennssylvania, Lehigh county, and Northampton county, which the city of Bethlehem is located.
-It compares the number of cases and deaths in each subsection of Pennsylvania.
+This infographic below displays the coronavirus cases and deaths within Pennssylvania, Lehigh county, and Northampton county, which are the counties that the city of Bethlehem consists of.
+This model compares the number of cases and deaths in each subsection of Pennsylvania.
 Clearly, there are more cases and fatalities in Lehigh County than Northampton county.
+This data came from the city of Bethlehem's official website, which has a section dedicated to Coronavirus and the data that comes along with it.
+The direct link to the data is https://bethlehem-pa.maps.arcgis.com/apps/opsdashboard/index.html#/05299d6e930643ef8d507ac2f61cf9d6, but the city's website with other coronavirus information is https://www.bethlehem-pa.gov/Health-Bureau/Communicable-Diseases/COVID-19.
 ![chart](https://github.com/DanielleRosano/DanielleRosano.github.io/blob/master/CoronavirusPA.png?raw=true)